Larsdb98/track-almost-anything/README.md

 ### Developing the UI

-I'm a robotics engineer, not a frontend developer.
-So I'm cutting corners and using Qt Designer to create a UI file that I then convert to Python.
+I'm using Qt Designer to create the UI files for this application.
+These UI files are then converted to a Python script using [pyside6-uic](https://doc.qt.io/qtforpython-6/tools/pyside-uic.html) conversion tool.

 To open Qt Designer within the poetry environment: